-Van Voorhis, a Republican, was the representative for New York's 31st congressional district from 1893 to 1895.
+Van Voorhis was the representative for New York’s 31st congressional district and was a Republican.
+He served from 1893 to 1895.

 From Mar 1879 to Mar 1895, Van Voorhis missed 608 of 1,161 roll call votes, which is 52.4%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information